cgc/rnd/README.md

 [Radio Shack Scale](radio-shack-scale) - A little program to display the weight on a Radio Shack USB Scale I found at my mom's house.

+[tf-nonlinearity](tf-nonlinearity) - A project to explore artifical neural network approximations to various non-linear functions.

+[mbc-webcal](mbc-webcal) - A dynamically generated webcal for the Stanford Center for Mind, Brain and Computation parsed from the HTML of the events page.

 Projects in other repos:

+[Pitchify2](https://github.com/cgc/pitchify2) - Simple listing of Pitchfork reviews with links to Spotify & Pitchfork review.
+Visit [here](http://carlos.correa.me/pitchify2/reviews/).

+[Take Note](https://github.com/cgc/take-note) - A browser-based note-taking application with sync to GitHub.
+Designed to work offline & sync when possible.

 [Caltrain schedule](http://carlos.correa.me/caltrain-leave-when/)